HaoKang-Timmy/finetune/README.md

 # Strategy Compare

-Since Imagenet is too slow to train, I use CIFAR10 to implement these strategy.All parameters are same, lr, weight decay, and others.
+Since Imagenet is too slow to train, I use CIFAR10 to implement these strategy.
+All parameters are the same, lr, weight decay, and others.

 ## Standard Fine-tuning vs Separate Lr